New Brunswick Startup TotalPave Makes Waves in India

 ONB: Let’s expand on that point.
 What can you tell us about doing business in India?

 Cameron: We were told on multiple occasions that for a company like ours to do business in India we have to be willing to take a lower contract value.
 The thing is, however, you can then take advantage of the scale of the country from there.
 I had one very interested person tell me flat out that they wanted high technology at very low cost.
 We were assured that you can then recoup that initial loss due to the sheer scale of India’s larger centres.
-Delhi for example has around 30 million people in its metro and surrounding area.
+Delhi, for example, has around 30 million people in its metro and surrounding area.
 Compare that to the 36 million people in all of Canada and you see the difference in potential.

 ONB: Were you strictly meeting private sector players or were municipalities involved?

 Cameron: There were no direct meetings with municipal players, but we met with a lot of companies that are essentially public/private partnerships or quasi-government organizations.
-The Delhi Integrated Multi-Modal Transit System (DIMTS) is an example of this; they are involved with pretty much all aspects of Delhi transportation.
+The Delhi Integrated Multi-Modal Transit System (DIMTS) is an example of this; they are involved in pretty much all aspects of Delhi transportation.
 DIMTS is a joint venture of the region’s government and a non-profit foundation.

 ONB: The last time we spoke we discussed your initial pilot project from summer 2015.
 What has happened with your municipal early adopters since then?